jundalisay/superb/content/en/research/constitutions/br/title-05/chapter-01.md

 Article 138.
 The decree of the state of siege shall specify the period of its duration, the rules required to implement it and the constitutional guarantees that are to be suspended and, after it is published, the President of the Republic shall designate the executor of the specific measures and the areas encompassed.

 Paragraph 1.
-In the event of article 137, I, the state of siege may not be decreed for more than thirty days nor may each extension exceed such period; in the event of item II, it may be decreed for the entire period of the war or foreign armed aggression.
+In the event of article 137, I, the state of siege may not be decreed for more than thirty days nor may each extension exceed such period; in the event of item 2 , it may be decreed for the entire period of the war or foreign armed aggression.

 Paragraph 2.
 If authorization to decree the state of siege is requested during parliamentary recess, the President of the Federal Senate shall immediately summon